Skeletal limb abnormalities

 What to Expect at Your Office Visit

 An infant with limb abnormalities generally has other symptoms and signs that, when taken together, define a specific syndrome or condition or give a clue as to the cause of the abnormality.
-Diagnosis is based on a family history, medical history, and thorough physical evaluation.
+The diagnosis is based on a family history, your medical history, and a thorough physical evaluation.

 Medical history questions may include: